 - Plunge into cold water for a 20 seconds in a sieve to stop the cooking.
 Then drain.

 - Add the chopped herbs to the couscous mixture.
 Taste and adjust seasoning.
 Add the pomegranate seeds and the nut/seed mixture.?
 Lastly add the leaves and tomatoes and mix well.
 Top with the asparagus?, Serve with fresh bread - foccacia is ideal.

 - There’s a fascinating interview with Lorna Howarth on how her family used to grow, pick and process asparagus written in 2001.

-- Asparagus Festival activities continue until the 21 June.
+- Asparagus Festival activities take place in June each year.
 Check out what’s on.